JithinKS97/insights/origin_of_life.md

 All the amazing features of life, intelligence, emotions, and sexual reproduction have been developed through the same process.
 For example, fear is a feature that enables an organism to escape from danger, which enhances its chances of survival and eventually leaves more copies of itself.

-May be can life be summarized as stable molecule configurations trying to sustain and spread through space and time?
+May be, can life be summarized as stable molecule configurations trying to sustain and spread through space and time?

 There is a small catch, the molecules are not perfectly stable, but it is subject to slight variations such that the changes cause the slow evolution that improves the survive and reproduction capabilities.